 - Texture- These Double Chocolate Cookies are so soft and chewy, with melted chocolate practically oozing from each one.

 - Ease- This recipe is so easy to follow.
 You can also make extra and freeze them so you always have some on hand.

 - Time- It takes less than half an hour to make a batch of these Double Chocolate Cookies.
 No chill time for the dough makes this super simple.

 - Dry ingredients- All-purpose flour, Dutch-processed cocoa powder, Baking powder, and Salt

 - Wet ingredients- Unsalted butter, Eggs, Vanilla extract, Granulated sugar, Golden brown sugar, and Semi-sweet chocolate chips

 How to Make Double Chocolate Cookies

 - Combine the dry ingredients.
 Using a mesh sieve over a mixing bowl, sift in the flour (precisely measured), cocoa powder, salt, and baking powder.
 Set aside.

-- Add together the wet ingredients.
+- Mix the wet ingredients together.
 In another bowl, add the sugars and melted butter.
 Whisk them all together thoroughly.
 Then, add the egg and egg yolk, as well as the vanilla.
+Whisk again until smooth.

 - Combine the wet and dry ingredients.
 Mixing gently with a spatula, add the dry ingredients to the wet.